 Leave your car at the harbour in a parking lot, buy the ferry tickets and prepare the backpack with all the stuff you need for a daily trip to Tremiti Islands.

-The Tremiti can be reached by ferryboat with daily departures from Apulia (from the city of Rodi Garganico and Vieste), from the harbours of Pescara and Vasto in Abruzzo, and also from the city of Termoli in Molise region.
+The Tremiti can be reached by ferryboat with daily departures from Apulia (from the city of Rodi Garganico and Vieste), from the harbours of Pescara and Vasto in Abruzzo, and also from the town of Termoli in Molise region.

 From Termoli daily excursions are arranged during summer season only.